-- Need to be tested and cleaned regularly

-- Need to be replaced after 10 years.
+- Need to be tested and cleaned regularly - Need to be replaced after 10 years.

-- DFES recommends photoelectric smoke alarms.

-Smoke alarm regulations require owners to have mains powered smoke alarms fitted to all residential properties in Western Australia that are subject to sale, rent or hire.
+Smoke alarm regulations require owners to have mains powered smoke alarms fitted to all residential properties.
 It is the responsibility of the owner to ensure that the smoke alarms fitted are:

 - No more than 10 years old

-- · In working order
+- In working order

 - Permanently connected to mains power.